Applying for a costs assessment

 Getting costs assessed

-If costs are to be assessed, the successful party must serve a Form 60A - Costs statement (DOC, 78KB) on the other party (an itemised account of the fees and disbursements reasonably incurred in the proceeding).
+If costs are to be assessed, the successful party must serve a Form 60A - Costs statement on the other party (an itemised account of the fees and disbursements reasonably incurred in the proceeding).

 Objecting to the costs statement